int128/parallel-test-action/README.md

 ## Examples

-### Jest
+### Vitest or Jest

-Here is an example workflow to run Jest in parallel.
+Here is an example workflow to run Vitest or Jest in parallel.

 ```yaml
 jobs: